 Co-Chairs of Sub Group 1 meeting on Efficiency Enhancement in Fossil Fuel Based Power Plants

-A review of the previous relevant energy issues such as Harmonisation of Tender documents for R & M of Thermal Power Plants, Status of Excellence Enhancement Centre (EEC), Pilot projects on IGCC and Ultra Super Critical Power Plants, Standards and Norms, Hybridization, VGBs Reference Plant Project, the CO2 Baseline database for Indian Power sector has been done during the meeting.
-Many of those topics will remain on the agenda as relevant energy issues, but some won’t be considered as priority energy issues.
+A review of prior topics such as the Harmonisation of Tender documents for R & M of Thermal Power Plants, Pilot projects on IGCC and Ultra Super Critical Power Plants, Standards and Norms, Hybridization, VGBs Reference Plant Project, the succesfully determined CO2 Baseline database for the Indian Power sector and others has been undertaken during the meeting.
+Some of these topics will remain on the agenda as relevant energy issues for Indo-German Cooperation, but some won’t be considered as priority energy issues in the future.
+Many of them will be dealt directly by the Excellence Enhancement Centre (EEC).

 Both Co-Chairs agreed, that future cooperation should focus at least on 2 major relevant energy issues: Flexibilisation of coal fired power plants for adaptation to fluctuating renewable energies and second to cooperate in the implementation of new emission norms in India.
-Therefore the establishment of special task forces chaired by NTPC (Flexibilisation) and EEC (tbc, Emissions) have been decided.
-The first task force chaired by NTPC on Flexibilisation already took place.
+Therefore the establishment of a special task force chaired by Shri.
+K. K. Sharma, Director Operations of NTPC has been decided.
+The first meeting of this task force on Flexibilisation already took place.
 To which extend a task force on emissions can be established has to be decided.
 For more information please contact Mr. Tobias Winter firstname.lastname@example.org.
 Click the url (http://energyforum.in/downloads.html) for the presentations and for photos (http://energyforum.in/gallery/vars/sub-group-meetings-19-may-2016.html).

 Co-Chairs of Sub Group 4 meeting on Green Energy Corridor and Grid Management